Kingdom of the Two Sicilies: Industry

-Sulfur
+Sulphur

-The kingdom maintained a large sulfur mining industry.
-In the increasingly industrialized Great Britain, with the repeal of tariffs on salt in 1824, demand for sulfur from Sicily surged.
-The growing British control and exploitation of the mining, refining, and transportation of sulfur, combined with the failure of this lucrative export to transform Sicily's backward and impoverished economy, led to the 'Sulfur Crisis' of 1840.
-This was precipitated when King Ferdinand II granted a monopoly of the sulfur industry to a French company, in violation of an 1816 trade agreement with Britain.
+The kingdom maintained a sulphur mining industry, which produced most of the world's sulphur and expanded in response to demand from an increasingly industrialized Britain.
+Following the Parliament of the United Kingdom's repeal of tariffs on salt in 1824, British demand for Sicilian sulphur surged.
+The growing British influence over the Sicilian sulphur industry eventually led to the Sulphur Crisis of 1840.
+The crisis began King Ferdinand II granted a monopoly on the Sicilian sulphur industry to a French company, in violation of an 1816 trade agreement with Britain.
 A peaceful solution was eventually negotiated by France.